Regulations: Reporting Procedures for Statutorily Reportable Deaths—Definitions

-The deceased person is no longer a "client/patient/resident," for the purpose of reporting his or her death, when any of the following occurred prior to his or her death:
+The deceased person is no longer a "client/patient/resident," for the purpose of reporting their death, when any of the following occurred prior to death:

 - The person was discharged from the program in accordance with an appropriate individualized discharge plan.